 The shorelines of Beartooth Lake are a mixture of coniferous forest and open meadows.
 For the most part a shore angler can count on being able to fish most of the shoreline of the lake.
 Of course, anyone with a boat can access all the water of the lake.

 Beartooth Butte Geology

-When you visit Beartooth Lake you will immediately notice the large butte on the opposite (west) shore of the lake.
+When you visit Beartooth Lake your eyes will be drawn to the large butte dominating the opposite (west) shore of the lake.
 This is Beartooth Butte; a formation that has a completely different geologic origin than the surrounding area.
-During the Devonian period (420 - 360 million years ago) this entire region was covered by a vast sea.
-For several million years sediments deposited on that sea bottom compacted tighter and tighter to ultimately become sedimentary rocks.
-The resulting layer of rock, named the Beartooth Butte Formation, was at least 150 ft thick.
-Here on the Beartooth Plateau, the layer has been eroded away everywhere except here at Beartooth Butte.
+During the Devonian period (420 – 360 million years ago) this entire region was covered by a vast sea.
+For several million years sediments deposited on that sea bottom were compacted tighter and tighter to ultimately become sedimentary rocks.
+The resulting layer of rock, named the Beartooth Butte Formation, was at least 150 ft thick and covered all of the Beartooth region.
+Today, the layer has been eroded away everywhere except here at Beartooth Butte.